 By chance, Shadow Puppet became very popular in the teacher community and led Carl and Adrian to dig deeper into the types of problems educators were facing.
 Initially, several of the pain points teachers brought up were mechanical.
 For example, providing an iPad to a classroom where the iPads rotated from class to class was an issue because students weren’t necessarily able to save information on a device.
 However, from these conversations, it became clear that the product teachers actually wanted was one where students could interact, get excited, and engage with their work on a different level.
 Out of all of this, Seesaw was born.

 Seesaw has since evolved into a platform where teachers can create engaging lessons and activities, students have total creativity in how they interact with and complete those lessons (like drawing, coloring, and recording presentations) building a portfolio of their work over time, and parents can see, participate, (and cherish!) all of it.
+We are even building our own engaging and equitable, standard-aligned curriculum, Seesaw Lessons.
+Our teachers know that our lessons are read-to-teach and adapt to any learning setting with multidimensional activities and real-world connections.

 One of our team members, Taek Yun, joined Seesaw after seeing how transformative it was for his own family: